When Does Attorney-Client Privilege Not Apply?

 The courts will often agree to the crime-fraud exception under these circumstances, even if the attorney did not participate in or have knowledge of the crime or fraud taking place.
 An attorney can be subpoenaed by the prosecution to disclose these communications or may be ethically required to notify the authorities.

 In most states, attorneys are allowed or must divulge client information that can prevent serious injury or death.
 If an attorney fails to report these situations, they risk disciplinary sanctions and even criminal charges.
-However, past crimes and fraud may be safe to share with your personal injury lawyer, especially if they are public knowledge.
+However, past crimes and fraud may be safe to share with your experienced personal injury lawyer in Las Vegas, especially if they are public knowledge.
 If you are unsure or concerned about a topic remaining confidential, ask your lawyer for clarification on the scope of attorney-client privilege.

 Information That Is Not Protected by Attorney-Client Privilege